moonpixels/blast/docs/introduction.md

 ## Rate limiting

-The Blast API has a rate limit of 60 requests per minute on the free tier.
+The Blast API has a rate limit of 180 requests per minute with our Pro plan, or 10 requests per minute on the free tier.
 If you exceed this limit, you will receive a `429 Too Many Requests` response.
 If you receive this response, you should wait 60 seconds before making another request.

-You can increase your rate limit by [upgrading your account](https://blst.to/settings/api).
+You can upgrade to the Pro plan within [your API settings](https://blst.to/settings/api).

 Rate limits are per account, not per API token.
 If you have multiple API tokens, they will all share the same rate limit.